Eigenvalues of minimal Cantor systems: Examples and Applications

-The following characterization for continuous eigenvalues of a Toeplitz system is well-known (see \cite{Keane,Williams} or Theorem 25 in \cite{rangofinito}).
-We provide a proof here to emphasize the use of Theorem \ref{theo:nec-suff-cont}.
-We assume that the Bratteli-Vershik representation of Toeplitz-type has characteristic sequence $(q_n\talque n\geq 1)$.
+The following characterization for continuous eigenvalues of a Toeplitz subshift is well-known (see \cite{Keane,Williams} or Theorem 25 in \cite{rangofinito}).
+Here we provide a proof in the context of minimal Cantor systems of Toeplitz-type to emphasize the use of Theorem \ref{theo:nec-suff-cont}.